Diyarbakır Prison: Deaths in Diyarbakır Prison

-Following the military intervention of 1980 the number of people who died during interrogation or in prison increased.
+Following the military coup of 1980 the number of people who died during interrogation or in prison increased.
 As a result of the unsanitary conditions and torture in prisons, 299 people died while incarcerated.
 Fourteen died during hunger strikes, 16 were shot to death because they were supposedly trying to escape from prison and 43 people committed suicide.
 On 18 May 1982, four young prisoners, Mahmut Zengin, Eşref Anyık, Ferhat Kurtay and Necmi Öner, rolled up in newspapers and sprayed with paint and holding hands, burned themselves alive in protest and have since become important figures in Kurdish collective memory and in the martyrdom discourse of the PKK.
 Like any other militant organization in Turkey the PKK calls all members who lose their lives in armed combat, but also in prison a martyr.

 Not all prisoners who died in Diyarbakır Prison between 1981 and 1984 belonged to the PKK.
 Bedii Tan was an employee of a company that had been blackmailed by the PKK.
 Necmettin Büyükkaya, born in 1943 had started his political career in the Turkish Workers' Party (TİP).
 In 1969 he became the leader of the Revolutionary Cultural Eastern Hearths (tr: Devrimci Doğu Kültür Ocakları, DDKO).
 Later he joined the KDP in Turkey (T-KDP).
 Remzi Aytürk was affiliated to Rizgarî (Kurdish for Liberation) also known as Kurdistan Liberation Party (kr: Partiya Rizgariya Kurdistanê).
 Yılmaz Demir was on trial for membership of "Freedom Road" (tr: Özgürlük Yolu) later known as Socialist Party of Kurdistan.
 PSK (kr: Partiya Sosyaliste Kurdistana) not to be confused with the Revolutionary Party of Kurdistan, (kr: Partiya Şoreşa Kürdistan (PŞK) or even the PKK. İsmail Kıran (surname sometimes spelled Karak) and Orhan Keskin were alleged members of Devrimci Yol (Revolutionary Path).

 The prisoners that died in Diyarbakır Prison between 1981 and 1984 are: